 - Call on witnesses to offer testimony on your behalf

-- Call family members or caregivers to testify how the accident has affected your life
+- Call family members or caregivers to testify about how the accident has affected your life

 - Call on you to testify on your situation